Upgrade the cluster

 Set up automatic updates#

-- To set up your cluster to be updated automatically log into OCM and select the cluster you want to upgrade.
+- To set up your cluster for reoccurring upgrades, log into OCM and select the cluster you want to upgrade.

 - Click on the “Update Settings” tab.